keeg-Hson/keeg-Hson/README.md

 - 🔍 **OrphicaAI** – Memory-mapping and emotional resonance engine, mapping human conscience and coorelating ideas and thought processes (in the name of shadow work, of course :) )
 - ⚙️ **OBD2-AI** – Local vehicle diagnostics system w/ real-time feedback
-- 🎓 **Python for AI Foundations** – Dev course in development for practical, thoughtful coders
+- 🎓 **Python for AI Foundations** – Applied dev course in development for practical, thoughtful coders

 ---